HYPerluminous quasars at the Epoch of ReionizatION (HYPERION). A new regime for the X-ray nuclear properties of the first quasars: Abstract

 \section{Abstract}

 { The existence of luminous quasars (QSO) at the Epoch of Reionization (EoR; i.e. $z>6$) powered by well grown supermassive black holes (SMBH) with masses $\gtrsim10^9\rm~\msun$ challenges models of early SMBH formation and growth.
-To shed light on the nature of these sources we started a multiwavelength programme based on a sample of 18 HYPerluminous quasars at the Epoch of ReionizatION (\hyp).
-These are the luminous QSOs whose SMBH must have had the most rapid mass growth during the Universe first Gyr and, hence, acquired the largest mass at their respective epochs.
-In this paper we present the HYPERION sample and report on the first of the three-years planned observations of the 2.4~Ms \xmm\ Multi-Year Heritage programme on which HYPERION is based.
-The goal of this programme is to accurately characterise the X-ray nuclear properties of QSOs at the EoR.
-Through a joint X-ray spectral analysis of 10 sources, covering the rest-frame $\sim2-50$~keV energy range, we report a steep average photon index ($\Gamma\approx2.4\pm0.1$) which is inconsistent at $\geq4\sigma$ level with the canonical value ($\Gamma=1.8-2$) measured in QSO at $z<6$.
+To shed light on the nature of these sources we started a multiwavelength program based on a sample of 18 HYPerluminous quasars at the Epoch of ReionizatION (\hyp).
+These are the luminous QSOs whose SMBHs must have had the most rapid mass growth during the Universe first Gyr and, hence, acquired the largest mass at their respective epochs.
+In this paper we present the \hyp\ sample and report on the first of the three-years planned observations of the 2.4~Ms \xmm\ Multi-Year Heritage program on which \hyp\ is based.
+The goal of this program is to accurately characterise the X-ray nuclear properties of QSOs at the EoR.
+Through a joint X-ray spectral analysis of 10 sources, covering the rest-frame $\sim2-50$~keV energy range, we report a steep average photon index ($\Gamma\approx2.4\pm0.1$).
+No absorption is required at levels of $10^{21}-10^{22}~\nhi$.
+The measured average $\Gamma$ is inconsistent at $\geq4\sigma$ level with the canonical value ($\Gamma=1.8-2$) measured in QSO at $z<6$.
 Such a steep spectral slope is also significantly steeper than that reported in lower-z analog QSOs with similar luminosity or accretion rate, thus suggesting a genuine redshift evolution.
 Alternatively, we can interpret this result as the presence of a very low, almost unreported at lower-z, energy cutoff $E_{cut}\approx20$~keV on a standard $\Gamma=1.9$ power-law.
 We also report on mild indications that, on average, \hyp\ QSOs show higher levels of coronal soft X-rays at 2~keV compared to the accretion disc UV at $2500\AA$ than expected by lower-z AGN in the high-luminosity regime.
-We speculate that a redshift-dependent coupling between the X-ray corona and accretion disk or intrinsically different coronal properties may account for the steepness of the X-ray spectral slope, especially in the presence of powerful winds.
-The reported steep slopes, if confirmed also in lower-luminosity regimes, may have a important impact on the design of next-generation X-ray facilities and future surveys aimed at the early Universe.
+We speculate that either a redshift-dependent coupling between the X-ray corona and accretion disk or intrinsically different coronal properties may account for the steepness of the X-ray spectral slope, especially in the presence of powerful winds.
+The reported steep slopes, if confirmed also in lower-luminosity regimes, may have a important impact on the design of next-generation X-ray facilities and future surveys aimed at investigating the early Universe.

 }

 \keywords{X-rays: galaxies -- Galaxies: active -- Galaxies: high-redshift -- Galaxies: nuclei -- (Galaxies:) quasars: general -- (Galaxies:) quasars: supermassive black holes}